enzonotario/vitepress-openapi/docs/guide/getting-started.md

 ### Layouts

-You can render the OpenAPI specification in different layouts:
+You can render the OpenAPI description in different layouts:

 - [One operation per page](/layouts/one-operation.html)
 - [All operations in a single page](/layouts/all-operations.html)